Public Education: Start Again

 Posted by Stephen Dill on March 8, 2011

 Here is what I submitted.
-I would be interested in hearing your thoughts of what you would have said (or did) in the “under 2,500 characters” they asked for.
+I would be interested in hearing your thoughts on what you would have said (or did) in the “under 2,500 characters” they asked for.

 Our system is antiquated, built on foundations that could not scale with America and have not provided consistent results for decades.
 When a system is broken it is a waste of time to focus on bandages if no one is developing a cure for the cause.
 Can we entertain a two-pronged approach that maintains buildings and programs for a little while longer while another team starts from square one?
 The smartest investment would be a new system that is in tune with the future: distributed, decentralized and individual.
 A system that is not based on capital-intense administration and buildings.
 One that affords every citizen the same opportunity, not just what their community can afford.
 We need to put a team together to rethink education from scratch.